Qumulo/docs/azure-guide/configuring-virtual-networking-qumulo-scalable-file-service.md

 {% include important.html content="To enforce network policies for traffic to and from the service, you can apply network security groups and route tables to a [delegated subnet](https://learn.microsoft.com/en-us/azure/virtual-network/subnet-delegation-overview)." %}

 ### Configuring Network Security Groups
 Network security groups let administrators enforce networking traffic rules.
 You can assign network security groups to individual NICs or to entire subnets.
-Because it is posible to create or remove NICs from the, we recommend assigning security groups to a delegated subnet.
+Because it is possible to create or remove NICs from the, we recommend assigning security groups to a delegated subnet.

 To ensure that your configuration doesn't block a specific protocol, see [Required Networking Ports for Qumulo Core](https://docs.qumulo.com/administrator-guide/networking/required-networking-ports.html).